What are disabilities and what accommodations may a student receive?

 Typical accommodations include extended testing time, a smaller proctored test environment, note takers, and use of a laptop or audio recording for note taking.

-Any student with a diagnosed qualified disability should register with the NYU Moses Center for Students with Disabilities for reasonable academic accommodations.
+Any student with a diagnosed qualified disability should register with the NYU Moses Center for Student Accessibility for reasonable academic accommodations.
 After students register and are approved for classroom accommodations, faculty members will receive a notice letter via email.
 When you receive the email, please follow the instructions to log onto the faculty portal, view the student’s accommodation letter, and confirm receipt.
 You may also view a full list of accommodation letters for your courses through the portal.
 For more information about using the portal, please visit the Moses Center’s online tutorials.

 Exam Accommodations, Extensions, and Absences